George Tenet: Early life and education

-George John Tenet was born on January 5, 1953, in Flushing, New York, the son of Greek immigrants Evangelia and John Tenet.
-His father was from the ethnic Greek community of Himara, in Albania, and worked in a coal mine in France before arriving in the United States via Ellis Island, just before the Great Depression.
+George John Tenet was born on January 5, 1953, in Flushing, New York City, the son of Greek immigrants Evangelia and John Tenet.
+His father was from the ethnic Greek community of Himarë, in Albania, and worked in a coal mine in France before arriving in the United States via Ellis Island, just before the Great Depression.
 His mother was from Epirus, Greece, and had fled from the communists by stowing away on a Royal Navy submarine.

 Tenet was raised in Little Neck, Queens, where as a teenager, he and his older brother Bill worked as busboys in their family's diner, the Twentieth Century Diner.
-Despite Bill and George being fraternal twins, both had different personalities; in his book Ghost Wars, Steve Coll described Bill as "reserved, precise, and studious" (he would later become a cardiologist) and George as "loud, sloppy, and boisterous".
-Because of his tendency to talk constantly he was known as "the mouthpiece".
-Sol Winder, a family friend and later owner of their diner, said he was "the type of guy who could never keep a secret".
+Despite Bill and George being fraternal twins, they had very different personalities; in his book Ghost Wars, Steve Coll described Bill as "reserved, precise, and studious" (he would later become a cardiologist) and George as "loud, sloppy, and boisterous".
+Because of his tendency to talk a lot, he was known as "the mouthpiece".
 He was also interested in the news; the host of a local current affairs host sent him an autograph in response to Tenet's letters, calling him "the future editorial page editor of The New York Times.
 He played basketball and softball for his Greek Orthodox church, where he was also an altar server.

-He attended Public School 94, where he was president of his sixth grade class; Junior High School 67; and Benjamin N. Cardozo High School.
+Tenet attended Public School 94, where he was president of his sixth grade class; Junior High School 67; and Benjamin N. Cardozo High School.
 In high school he played soccer and edited the school newspaper, graduating in 1971.
 After studying at the State University of New York at Cortland, Tenet graduated from the Georgetown University School of Foreign Service in 1976 with a Bachelor of Science in Foreign Service (B.S.F.S.) and received a Master of International Affairs degree from Columbia University in 1978.

 Early career

-For his first job after graduating, Tenet became research director of the American Hellenic Institute from 1978 to 1979 and worked for the Solar Energy Industries Association as Director of International Programs from then until 1982.
-He then began working for the Senate, first as a legislative assistant and later as legislative director to then-Pennsylvania Senator H. John Heinz III from 1982 to 1985.
+Tenet's first job after graduating from Columbia University was research director of the American Hellenic Institute from 1978 to 1979.
+Next, he worked for the Solar Energy Industries Association as Director of International Programs until 1982.
+He then began working for the Senate, first as a legislative assistant and later as legislative director to then–Pennsylvania Senator H. John Heinz III from 1982 to 1985.
 He was a staff member of the Senate Select Committee on Intelligence (SSCI) from 1985 to 1988, then Staff Director of the SSCI from 1988 to 1993.
-Later, Tenet joined President-elect Bill Clinton's national security transition team in November 1992.
+Tenet joined President-elect Bill Clinton's national security transition team in November 1992.
 Clinton appointed Tenet Senior Director for Intelligence Programs at the National Security Council, where he served from 1993 to 1995.

 Tenet was implicated in an illegal wiretapping case brought by Richard Horn.
-CIA invoked the State secrets privilege to force dismissal of the case.
-It was later reopened and settled out of court, but the sentence claimed that several people including Tenet committed fraud on the court.
+The CIA invoked the state secrets privilege to force dismissal of the case.
+It was later reopened and settled out of court, but during the court proceedings, the judge ruled that several people including Tenet committed fraud.